Stuycs-K/finalproject-10-liu-chenrui-pang-renxuan-woo-ronnie/README.md

 #### For encoder (order matters!):
 make encode ARGS="<flag1> <flag2> <arg>"
-<flag1> = '-p' (plaintext) or '-f' (file)
+<flag1> = '-p' (plaintext mode) or '-f' (file mode)
 <flag2> = '-s' (shorthand output) or '-n' (standard output)
 <arg> = '<plaintext>' or '<file name>'

-Using plaintext mode will output the brainfuck to the terminal, while file mode will output the brainfuck to a `.txt` file.
+Using plaintext mode will output the brainfuck to the terminal, while file mode will output the brainfuck to a `output.txt` file.

 #### For Visualizer
 make Visualizer
 In the GUI make sure to input correct brainfuck instructions, or press q to exit.
 In comma mode (input listening mode), only the first character (ASCII) will be considered.

 ### Resources/ References:

 https://www.dcode.fr/brainfuck-language

 https://en.wikipedia.org/wiki/Brainfuck

 https://gist.github.com/roachhd/dce54bec8ba55fb17d3a